Compose Architectures Visually

-Create and edit visual diagrams to represent system architecture in System Composer™.
+You can create and edit visual diagrams to represent architectures in System Composer™.
 Use architectural elements including components, ports, and connections in the system composition.
 Model hierarchy in architecture by decomposing components.
 Navigate through the hierarchy.

 An architecture model includes a top-level architecture that holds the composition of the system.
 This top-level architecture also allows definition of interfaces of this system with other systems.